SGNovice/Disease-detection-using-chest-xrays/README.md

 * Firstly, we coordinate with medical institutions to install Internet-enabled devices on-premise.
 For this, we think of Raspberry Pi 3 devices, small, lightweight and powerful enough to do the tasks we need for local training.
 We plan on creating headless setup to each Raspberry Pi devices with web server connected on their local network.
 This web server can be accessed by representatives in-house to feed X-ray data and other relevant information pertinent to local training.
 We make sure that the data to be fed to locally matches the global requirements for model improvement.
 * We can send model definition to each Raspberry Pi’s installed remotely.
 We then orchestrate model updates on-demand using the power of PySyft’s secure model parameter aggregation, leveraging mathematical techniques per actor to encrypt model information so trusted aggregators cannot glean on raw gradients sent by federated nodes.
 Of course, there needs to be full coordination with hospitals, clinics and radiologic facilities who have quality datasets to join in our planned IoT-enabled space specifically for this use case.
 In return, we enable intuitive interface to help doctors in diagnosis.
+* For improving encrypted deep learning in this project, we would try to improve and tweak class where we can customize precision.

 Due to the sensitive nature of these datasets and with intentions of privacy, naturally these are currently being kept private.
 ## Appendix